2024–25 English Football League

-The 2024–25 season is the 126th season of the English Football League (EFL) and the ninth season under that name after it was renamed from The Football League in 2016.
+The 2024–25 season was the 126th season of the English Football League (EFL) and the ninth season under that name after it was renamed from The Football League in 2016.
 For the 12th season, the league is sponsored by Sky Betting & Gaming and is therefore known as the Sky Bet EFL.

 The EFL is contested through three divisions: the Championship, League One and League Two.
-The winner and the runner up of the Championship are automatically promoted to the Premier League and they are joined by the winner of the Championship playoff.
+The winner and the runner-up of the Championship are automatically promoted to the Premier League and they are joined by the winner of the Championship play-off.
 The bottom two teams in League Two are relegated to the National League.